Open all | Close all

 Frequently Asked Questions: Student Information

-For a course: You can register online, by telephone, fax, mail or in person.
-See detailed instructions here.
-To register online, you will be required to
+For a course: You can register online, To register online, you will be required to

 create an online profile in our registration system before your registration can be processed.